-- Provide an extra 40 park and ride spaces at the Plimmerton Domain after the initial extension of the pedestrian subway linking the Domain through to Steyne Ave (to be completed in the 2006/07 financial year) - Provide an extra 75 park and ride spaces at the Porirua station car park subject to the availability of Transit land; upgrades to the lighting and security CCTV will also be undertaken - Provide an extra 45 park and ride spaces on the Hutt Road at Petone which will help ease the loss of parking when the widening of SH2 takes place - Provide an extra 20 car park spaces at Woodside station in the Wairarapa following the upgrade of the platforms for the new Wairarapa carriages - Provide an extra 10 extra car park spaces at Raroa station, currently there are only eight spaces and this station has had particularly high usage in the last few years - Review car park security patrols, with a view to reducing manned patrols and introducing better CCTV coverage at more stations - Extend CCTV coverage at Waterloo Station to the car parking areas (currently coverage is of the platform and concourse areas only)
+- Provide an extra 40 park and ride spaces at the Plimmerton Domain.
+This follows the initial extension of the pedestrian subway linking the Domain through to Steyne Ave to be completed in 2006/07 - Provide an extra 75 park and ride spaces at the Porirua station car park, dependant on the availability of Transit land.
+Upgrades to the lighting and security CCTV will also be undertaken

+- Provide an extra 45 park and ride spaces on the Hutt Road at Petone.
+This will help ease the loss of parking when the widening of SH2 takes place - Provide an extra 20 car park spaces at Woodside station in the Wairarapa following the upgrade of the platforms for the new Wairarapa carriages - Provide an extra 10 extra car park spaces at Raroa station where there currently limited space.
+Currently there are only eight spaces and this station has had particularly high usage in the last few years - Review car park security patrols, with a view to reducing manned patrols and introducing better CCTV coverage at more stations - Extend CCTV coverage at Waterloo Station to the car parking areas (currently coverage is of the platform and concourse areas only).